SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 As discussed above, ...
 Returning (briefly) to the (subject/issue) of X, ...

-## Signalling Transition
+## Moving from one section to the next

-> Moving from one section to the next
+↑ Signalling Transition

 So far this paper/chapter has focussed on X. The following section will discuss ...
 Before proceeding to examine X, it will be necessary to ...